gosupark27/gosupark27.github.io/_posts/2021-5-10-First-Blog-Post.md

 - I found this pretty in-depth [tutorial on Clojure](https://www.youtube.com/watch?v=zFPiPBIkAcQ&t=477s), so when I get the chance I would like to go through the entire video and probably take notes on it as well.
 - Continue to familiarize myself with linux mint & **the terminal**.
 (The terminal is a friend, not a foe)
 - Try to work on the blog post throughout the day and as I face challenges or make breakthroughs I can write it into my blog.
 This will help me remember what happened throughout the day and keep the post more organized.
+- Clone this repo so I can blog locally in my favorite editor.